flutter/website/src/docs/cookbook/navigation/navigation-basics.md

 {{site.alert.secondary}}
 **Terminology**: In Flutter, _screens_ and _pages_ are called _routes_.
-The rest of this doc refers to routes.
+The remainder of this doc refers to routes.
 {{site.alert.end}}

 In Android, a route is equivalent to an Activity.
 In iOS, a route is equivalent to a ViewController.
 In Flutter, a route is just a widget!

-How to navigate to a new route?
+How do you navigate to a new route?
 By using the [`Navigator`](https://docs.flutter.io/flutter/widgets/Navigator-class.html)!

 ## Directions

+To demonstrate navigating between routes, follow these steps:

   1. Create two routes
-  2. Navigate to the second route using `Navigator.push()`
+  2. Navigate to the second route using Navigator.push()
-  3. Return to the first route using `Navigator.pop()`
+  3. Return to the first route using Navigator.pop()

 ## 1. Create two routes

 First, create two routes to work with.
-Since this is a basic example, each route contains a single button.
+Since this is a basic example, each route contains only a single button.
 Tapping the button on the first route navigates to the second route.
-Tapping the button on the second route returns the user to the first route.
+Tapping the button on the second route returns to the first route.

 First, set up the visual structure: